Nicola Beati

-Nicola Beati (born 13 February 1983) is an Italian former professional footballer who played as a midfielder, currently assistant coach at Serie A club Hellas Verona.
+Nicola Beati (born 13 February 1983) is an Italian professional football coach and a former midfielder who is the head coach of side Atalanta Under-23.

-Career
+Playing career

 Beati started his career at Inter Milan's youth system.
 He captained the Primavera side to win the 2001–02 league title.
 He made his Inter first team debut against Bologna at Serie A, on 17 June 2001.

 In second half of 2003–04 and 2004–05 season, he was on loan to Triestina and Spezia.

 He was transferred to Arezzo in summer 2005, in co-ownership deal for a peppercorn fee of €500.

 Beati left on loan to his hometown club Perugia in January 2007, In June Arezzo got the remain 50% registration rights for free.

 In August 2009, Beati signed a three-year contract with Crotone.
 In January 2011 he swapped club with Caetano.

 In 2014 he moved to Foligno Calcio.

+Coaching career

+On 9 July 2026, Beati was hired by Atalanta as the head coach of their reserve team Atalanta U23 in Serie C.